Cleeve Abbey: Abbey buildings

 Work immediately began on constructing the abbey church, a task that took many decades.
 It was a conservative design, heavily influenced by the thoughts of St. Bernard and the order's early churches in its homeland of Burgundy.
 It was cruciform in shape with an aisled nave of seven bays, a short, square east end, and transepts each with two side chapels.
 The eastern parts of the church were built first, and were likely finished in 1232, at which point the abbey received a royal donation of oak to build choir stalls.
 The remainder was probably completed by mid-century.

 To the south of the church a cloister was laid out, surrounded by the domestic buildings of the house.
 The east range, which was completed first (probably by around 1250), held the chapter house, sacristy, the monks' dormitory, day room, and a 19.7 m long reredorter (latrine).
 The south range was built next, it contained the kitchens, warming house and refectory which projected south beyond the main body of the building, following the usual Cistercian plan.

 It is suggested from the heraldry used in the tiled floors of the refectory that it was finished at the end of the thirteenth century.
 The encaustic tiles, which are 23 cm square, include the arms of Henry III, Richard, 1st Earl of Cornwall and the Clare family.
 It is believed they were produced to celebrate the marriage of Edmund, 2nd Earl of Cornwall and Margaret de Clare in 1272.
 The final part to be finished was the small west range, which was used for storage and quarters for the lay brothers.
 East of the core buildings, and linked to them, was a second cloister around which was the monastic infirmary.

-The monastery, which is next to the River Washford, would have been surrounded by gardens, fishponds, orchards, barns, guesthouses, stables, a farmyard and industrial buildings.
+The monastery, which is next to the Washford River, would have been surrounded by gardens, fishponds, orchards, barns, guesthouses, stables, a farmyard and industrial buildings.
 The abbey grounds were defended by a water filled moat and a gatehouse.
 Excavation has revealed that a large stone cross, like a market cross, stood just west of the main building.